iammnandu/Snapflow-ai/idea/project_status.md

 3. **Photos** - Processes and organizes photos with AI capabilities
 4. **Notifications** - sent notifications to users through email or in app notifications
 5. **Highlights** - Find the best shots and categorize photos from the events.
-6. **Privacy** - handles the privacy for photos and events with users.

 Let's explore each module in detail: